Praduamn/Ai_Movie_Recommender/README.md

 ---

 # 🎬 AiMovier
-A movie recommendation system that recommends movies similar to your favorites :p

 A simple and interactive **content-based movie recommender system** built with **Python, Streamlit, and scikit-learn**.
 It suggests movies based on your favorite movie, or lets you explore by **genre, actor, or director**.